At a glance: settled in full vs. paid in full

 But if you’re falling behind on your debts and considering debt settlement, there may be better options that avoid hurting your credit score.

-- Debt consolidation: If you have too much high-interest debt, you might want to consider a debt consolidation loan.
-This is a personal loan that can be used to pay off several debts at once, effectively consolidating your debts into a single monthly payment.
+- Debt consolidation: If you have too much high-interest debt, you might consider a debt consolidation loan.
+This is a personal loan you can use to pay off several debts at once, effectively consolidating your debts into a single monthly payment.
+Debt consolidation can lower your interest rates and monthly payments, which can save you money and make it easier to pay your debts in full.

 - Balance transfer cards: If you have multiple credit cards with balances you can’t quite afford, you may be able to transfer those balances to a balance transfer credit card with 0% interest.
 These cards usually offer an introductory 0% interest rate for up to 15 months, which can help you save on interest and pay down your debts faster.

 - Hardship plans: Some creditors offer hardship plans that allow you to lower your monthly payment and extend your repayment terms without hurting your credit score.
-These plans are usually temporary but can be a good idea to help you if you lose your job or suddenly can’t afford your regular payments.
+These plans are usually temporary but can be a good idea if you lose your job or suddenly can’t afford your regular payments.

-» COMPARE: Best Debt Consolidation Companies
+» COMPARE: Best debt consolidation companies

 FAQ